rl-bandits-lab/FB-PbRL/FB_contrastive/metamotivo/README.md

 DeepMind Control Suite (DMC) offline datasets are obtained from the ExORL RND exploration benchmark.

-MetaWorld offline datasets are adopted from LiRE.
+MetaWorld offline and preference datasets are adopted from LiRE.

-Adroit Pen preference datasets are taken from Preference Transformer.
+Adroit Pen offline and preference datasets are taken from Preference Transformer.

 ## Pretraining